Capital Improvements Program Review and Advisory Committee (CIPRAC)

 What is CIPRAC?

-This advisory committee reviews proposed Capital Improvements Program (CIP) projects from a citywide perspective, providing the Mayor with proposed CIP budget recommendations and CIP project prioritization recommendations
+This advisory committee reviews proposed CIP projects from a citywide perspective, providing the Mayor with proposed CIP budget recommendations and CIP project prioritization recommendations.

 What is the Purpose of CIPRAC?